tanwill/weather-api-app/README.md

 This is a weather app I built using React and https://openweathermap.org/api.

+I deployed the application with Heroku.
+You can view it here: https://react-weather-app-tw.herokuapp.com/

 ## July 10, 2019 Updates

 1. I added state for a main weather category as well as icons.
 This way the icon will change depending on the locations's main weather description.